sc0v0ne/LearnAI/faq.md

 -----

-Obviously, the model is not working since 50% accuracy is the lowest value which is the same as random guessing (coin toss).
+Obviously, the model is not working since 50% accuracy is the lowest possible accuracy which is the same as random guessing (coin toss).

 First, plot the train/val loss per epoch of any models being trained to see what is happening (over/under-fitting) but I always dismiss any models with that low of a baseline accuracy (too much work).